Distribution List (Classic)

 Prepare a complete financial reporting package for your shareholders, removing Acumatica formulas and hyperlinks for people without access to your ERP system.

 Archive the final version of your monthly reports to a network share with clear and consistent naming.

 E-mail a PDF version of your project progress report to project managers every week.

 These are just some examples of what can be achieved — Report Distribution lists are extremely versatile, powerful, yet very simple to use.

-From any spreadsheet, start by creating a blank Report Distribution list.
-To do so, click on New Distribution List
+For any workbook, start by creating a blank Distribution list.
+To do so, click on New List in the Distribution section:

 What you will then see is a new spreadsheet that contains all the fields needed to set up report distribution: